 Student Accountability Report Card (SARC)

 The purpose of the Student Accountability Report Card (SARC) is to provide parents and the community with important information about each public school.
 A SARC can be an effective way for a school to report on its progress in achieving goals.
 The public may also use a SARC to evaluate and compare schools on a variety of indicators.
 State law requires every school in California to publish a School Accountability Report Card, by February 1 of each year.
+A hard copy is available upon request at the school site.

 Integrated Pest Management Plans (IPM)